aneeshkher/SE_Project_Files/README.txt

 	e.
 Navigate to /home/vagrant/Downloads
 	f.
 Select the @Patterns_7_JAVAUTIL_110404 directory and click OK.

 4. There is some sample code already in the eclipse editor.
-Place the cursor anywhere AFTER the ArrayList declaration and BEFORE the closing brace of the testDemo() method inside the testDemo() method.
-If you want to add more code, make sure you add classes which are present in java.util library.
+Place the cursor anywhere inside the GraPaccTest() method between the curly braces.
+If you want to add more code, make sure you add classes which are present in java.util or java.io library.

 5. Hit 'Ctrl+Space'.